Go to costofattendance.byu.edu for a breakdown of estimated costs for BYU students per academic school year (2 semesters).

 You can earn money for school and other expenses by working at BYU.
 Over 50% of BYU students work on campus as tour guides, Chick-fil-A workers, graphic designers, researchers, teacher assistants, sports recruiters, and more!

-We all love free money, but sadly a loan is not free.
-If needed, it is acceptable to take out a modest loan to receive an education.
+We all love free money, but sadly, a loan is not free.
+It is acceptable to take out a modest loan to receive an education if needed.
 Consider these things before you borrow.
 “Some debt – such as for a modest home, expenses for education, perhaps for a needed first car – may be necessary.
 But never should we enter into financial bondage through consumer debt without carefully weighing the costs.” - Elder Joseph B. Wirthlin

 Meet with a Financial Counselor